buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/entities/json.md

 ### Why?

-Strato has native support to store and retrieve basic JavaScript objects (JSONs) using Hedera's File Service.
+Venin has native support to store and retrieve basic JavaScript objects (JSONs) using Hedera's File Service.
 This is particularly handy if you plan on storing some basic data/configuration for your dApp.

 ### Storing a Json